fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-plot.md

 ## Customize Gradient Properties

 Apart from a basic gradient effect, you can also customize the gradient angle and fill ratio for a data plot.
-To customize the gradient properties the following attributes are used:
+To customize the gradient properties, the following attributes are used:

-* `plotFillAngle` - Set the fill angle for gradient (for column, area and pie charts).
+* `plotFillAngle` - Set the fill angle for the gradient (for column, area and pie charts).
 Values can range from `0-360`.

 * `plotFillRatio` - Specify the start and end of the gradient effect in a comma separated format.
-For example a setting of "20, 40" would cause the gradient effect to start at 20% of width and end at 40% of width.
-The color before gradient start would be set to the data plot color and after gradient end would get set to the gradient fill color.
+For example, a setting of "20, 40" would cause the gradient effect to start at 20% of width and end at 40% of the width.
+The color before gradient start would be set to the data plot color, and after the gradient end would get set to the gradient fill color.

 * `plotFillAlpha` - Set the transparency of the gradient fill.